 Good drip campaigns don't feel automated at all.
 Write them in a personal, conversational tone.
 Use the subscriber's first name.
 Reference their specific action (what they downloaded, what they signed up for).
 Personal feels human.
 Generic feels robotic.

-Want content that feeds your drip campaigns with organic leads? theStacc publishes 30 SEO-optimized articles to your site every month.
-Automatically.
-Start for $1 →
+Want content that feeds your drip campaigns with organic leads? theStacc plans, writes, and publishes SEO articles to your site on autopilot.
+Sign up for free →

 Sources